soul-org/.github/profile/README.md

     - We

 3. **Community Engagement and Education**:
     - We plan to engage with the web3 and digital art communities through educational initiatives and workshops.
-By raising awareness about the importance of copyright protection and the tools available through VeDA, we hope to foster a more informed and proactive community.
+By raising awareness about the importance of copyright protection and the tools available through SOUL, we hope to foster a more informed and proactive community.

 4. **Technological Advancements**:
     - Continuous improvement of our platform's technology is crucial.
 We will focus on enhancing our verification algorithms, incorporating advanced AI capabilities, and ensuring our platform remains at the forefront of innovation in the digital art space.

-By pursuing these goals, we aim to solidify VeDA's position as a leader in the digital art marketplace, providing unparalleled security and peace of mind for creators and buyers alike.
+By pursuing these goals, we aim to solidify SOUL's position as a leader in the digital art marketplace, providing unparalleled security and peace of mind for creators and buyers alike.

 Thank you for considering our submission for the Chainlink hackathon.
 We are eager to continue refining SOUL and exploring new possibilities to enhance its functionality and reach.